 What kind of support is available at Starbank for a child or young person with Special Educational Needs?

 The class teacher will plan additional support which may be delivered in a small group or individually by an adult in the classroom.
 For a specific intervention a child or young person may be given support out of the class for a short period of time during the day.
 This type of support will be identified on our intervention tracking system.

 We also work closely with health professionals where a child or young person has a medical condition to ensure that an appropriate healthcare plan is in place that specifies the type and level of support required for their medical need.
 We also utilise the services of an NHS nurse for support and advice.

 How will we measure the progress of your child in school?

-- Feedback from the child, class teacher, teacher assistant, SENDCO and outside agencies.
+Feedback from the child, class teacher, teacher assistant, SENCO and outside agencies.